mjbyrnes/yale-class-recs/README.md

 In short, this system will act like an automated adviser who provides tailored solutions to students after brief consultations.
 It has the potential to solve many of the problems that students face during Shopping Period while increasing efficiency of the entire process.
 For athletes, it would automatically factor in their busy schedules and remove the clutter of classes that are incompatible with their schedules.
 For students beginning a semester full of job interviews, the system will naturally reduce the prospective workload of the student's schedule while still considering all of the other constraints in their life, like graduation requirements.
 Ultimately, our system would be able to serve as a useful supplement to the resources already provided by the University.

 Primarily, this project will be written in Python.
 Ideally, we will implement a web-based, user-friendly interface that anyone can use.
 Most likely, we will build this using Flask or Django, which are MVC web frameworks both built with Python.
-If fully implemented, we would probably use a SQL database to store all of the information.
+If fully implemented, we would probably use an SQL database to store all of the information.

+**Group Members:**
+Michael Byrnes
+Raymond Zhu
+Howard Clark

+**Division of Labor:**
+Database - Howard
+Yale API - Howard/Raymond
+Backend - Michael
+Frontend - Raymond/Michael
+Recommendation Model - all